Goonjon/dmoney-api/README.md

 # Dmoney API Automation
 ### Project Summary: Performed Integration and API testing on dmoney API.
-In here I have automated the CRUD functionalities for a user.
+In here I have automated the CRUD functionalities for a user.This project simulates a financial transaction system where an Admin creates an Agent, Customers, and a Merchant.
+It involves depositing and transferring funds between these entities, checking balances, and verifying transaction statements using unique transaction IDs.
+The scenario demonstrates deposit, transfer, withdrawal, and payment functionalities within a controlled environment.

 ## Technologies I have used:
 - postman